-Radar propagation analysis shows that it was possible for Williamtown TAR to interrogate VH-MDX down to 3500'AMSL in this position^[21].
-Figure 62 on the next page presents propagation analysis results.
+Radar propagation analysis showed that it was possible for Williamtown TAR to interrogate VH-MDX down to 3500'AMSL in this position^[21].
+Figure 64 on the next page presents propagation analysis results.
 This is approximately 500' above terrain level.